Fuxianhuia: Description

 The head shield overlaps a tapering series of 12–17 trunk tergites, which lead into a set of limb-bearing segments comprising the thorax.
 The limbs are simple in form, consisting of a smooth oval exopod and a stout, annulated endopod.
 There is no one-to-one correspondence between the thoracic tergites and the limbs, but, rather, there appear to be two or three limbs per tergite.

 Behind the thorax is a narrower abdominal region, consisting of 14 tergites, that bears no appendages.
 The abdomen is terminated by a telson-like spine.

 Brain anatomy

 In 2012, a Fuxianhuia fossil was described with exceptional preservation of brain and optic lobes.
 The shape and complexity corresponds roughly to that of a modern malacostracan brain.
 In general, the Fuxianhuia brain shows the same tripartite morphology of Malacostraca, Chilopoda and Insecta, indicating that such an organization could be precedent to the divergence between these clades.

 Cardiovascular anatomy

 In 2014 a fossil was described that preserved in exquisite, unequaled detail the tubular heart and blood vessels, which represent the oldest cardiovascular system yet identified.
 "The rich vascularization in the head... suggests that the brain of this species required a good supply of oxygen for its performance," said University of Arizona neuroscientist Nicholas Strausfeld, one of the researchers.

+Paleobiology and ecology

+A specimen of Fuxianhuia was found with the remains of the trilobite Pagetia in its gut tract, indicating that it took relatively hard prey at least on occasion.
+As individuals of Fuxianhuiia grew, new segments were added to the posterior of the body.
+The findings of somewhat advanced juvenile individuals of Fuxianhuia associated with adults suggests that in this taxon the juveniles were subject to extended post-hatching parental care.